 Coffee Tastes Around the World

-Coffee tends to taste differently around the world.
+Coffee tastes differently around the world.
 The same cappuccino in the US will be made differently in Australia or Italy.
 Italian cappuccino may have no chocolate on top that is also quite common in the US, contrary to how it is served in Australia.

 As coffee drinking is on the rise, also the way coffee is consumed proliferates.
 There are many flavors available that can be added to a coffee.
-Well known traditional flavors include honey or nut, while other flavors include turmeric or pumpkin.
+The well known traditional flavors include honey or nut, while other flavors include turmeric or pumpkin.

-The way coffee beans are ground influences its taste.
-Finely ground Turkish coffee has a different flavor than coffee that is more coarse that may release more flavor but will be inconsistent.
+The way coffee beans are ground influences their taste.
+Finely ground Turkish coffee has a different flavor than coffee that is more coarse and release more flavor, although it will be inconsistent.

-In Australia, there are Italian influences across brands such as Lavazza, Vittoria and Zegafredo Zanetti.
-The unique Australian coffee is flat white.
+In Australia, there are Italian influences across brands such as Lavazza, Vittoria, and Zegafredo Zanetti.
+Flat white coffee is a unique Australian coffee with its own unique coffee culture.

 History of Coffee in Europe

-It is Turkey that is responsible for the introduction of coffee in Europe.
+Turkey is responsible for introducing coffee in Europe.
 After its siege of Vienna in 1683, coffee became part of Viennese culture and ritual.
-Coffee is associated there with the art to the extent that Cafe Museum in Vienna still serves the same type of coffee that Mozart drank.
+Coffee is strongly connected with art to the extent that the Cafe Museum in Vienna still serves the same type of coffee that Mozart drank.
 It also delivers quite a unique experience of stylish design of 1930s furniture along with a uniquely smooth coffee that blends into a specific atmosphere of this place, where everything is done with elegance.
 Its coffee, as well as the place, are like no other in a true sense of the word, where various artists found its favorite meeting place.